 There are several tools out there to help you social listen:

-- Mentionlytics tracks mentions, keywords and makes it easy to find influencers across social platforms.
+Mentionlytics tracks mentions, keywords and make it easy to find influencers across social platforms.

 As we move into the new age of marketing harnessing the power of data will give you a competitive edge.
 The more you know about your existing customers and potential customers the more effective you will be at conveying the solution you offer to their most pressing problems.